DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/Report.md

 ## Model Evaluation Summary

-# Model Performance Comparison

-After conducting a GridSearch to optimize the Random Forest model with the best hyperparameters, we observe the following comparison of metrics:
+After conducting a GridSearch to optimize the Random Forest model with the best hyperparameters, observed the following comparison of metrics:

 | Metric                  | Configuration 1 (Grid Search) | Configuration 2 (Default Params) |
 |-------------------------|-------------------------------|----------------------------------|